AdamJ-Opslevel/-adam-cookiecutter-sample/README.md

 # opslevel-cookiecutter-sample

-A sample Cookiecutter template for us to test (and internally demo) with
+A sample Cookiecutter template for us to test (and internally demo) with.
+And FOR SURE we're going to want to track changes.
+Yep.

 This is an arbitrary change for webhooks.
 Like REALLY arbitrary.
 And more!